rmit-s3602584-peter-moorhead/IoTAssignment2/README.md

 ###### Peter, Tim, Taylor, Joel
 ## Car Rental Service

-This repo aims to solve the assignment 2 of Internet of Things describing a car rental system hosted on a raspberry pi and accessed through a combination of a Flask webapp and API.
+This repo aims to solve the assignment 3 of Internet of Things describing a car rental system hosted on a raspberry pi and accessed through a combination of a Flask webapp and API.
+Users will be able to register an account and login.
+Search Cars available for hire
+Make bookings and link their google calendar to tell them when they have their car Cancel existing bookings if need be

+#Login
+* Username: admin1
+* Password: admin1

 ##### Installation: